Egg Whites vs. Egg Yolks | What's the Difference?

 What about the fat and cholesterol in egg yolks?

 For many years, it was thought that dietary fat and cholesterol were generally unhealthy and should be strictly limited.
 While this myth has since been debunked, many people are still misinformed today.
 The short answer?
 Yes, you can eat eggs (yolks included) every day and maintain good health.
-The reality is that the majority of the fat contained in an egg yolk is the healthier kind, and the small amount of saturated fat that makes up the other portion accounts for just 8% of the average person's recommended daily intake.
+The reality is that the majority of the fat contained in an egg yolk is the healthier kind and the small amount of saturated fat that makes up the other portion accounts for just 8% of the average person's recommended daily intake.
 As for cholesterol?
 An enormous amount of research from the Dietary Guidelines Advisory Committee, the American Heart Association, and many other sources has shown that in the vast majority of cases, dietary cholesterol does not raise blood cholesterol levels.

 Should I eat the whole egg?

 Yes, you should eat the whole egg!
 Not only is eating the whole egg a great way to minimize food waste in your home, but it's also the only way to get the benefit of both the complete protein in the white and the numerous vitamins, minerals, antioxidants, and healthy fats in the yolk.
-Check out the nutrition facts for 1 whole egg:

 White cloud